simonwhitaker/stable-diffusion-apple-silicon/README.md

 # Stable Diffusion on Apple Silicon

-This repo contains a simple app for running Stable Diffusion natively on macOS (currently works) and iOS (tends not to).
+This repo contains a simple app for running Stable Diffusion natively on macOS.

 ![MacOS screenshot showing the generation of an image with the caption "a photo of a kitten on the moon"](assets/screenshot-macos.png)